somerville-neighborhood-council/somervilleneighborhoodcouncil.org/meetings.md

 The USNC and its Board meet in public - all are welcome to come.
 So far, meetings have been happening at the police station located at [220 Washington St. Union Square](https://goo.gl/maps/DKWAUjQiifw) but in the future, meetings might be held elsewhere in the Union Square area.

-## Meetig Minutes
+## Meeting Minutes

-All meeting minutes are publicly available here: [https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO](USNC Meeting Minutes)
+All meeting minutes are publicly available here: [USNC Meeting Minutes](https://drive.google.com/open?id=1cYUa0aivIIH-yvfJe61SUdinDMtkb1WO)

 ## Next USNC Board Meeting